Fest1on/Fest1on/README.md

 </div>

-- 😊 I use Arch BTW
+- 😊 I use Fedora BTW

 - ☠️ I attempted to create a RAT (Remote Access trojans) in Python, and I managed to do it successfully.